yokoyamatoyou/Saasknowledge/README.md

 ## Testing

 Before running `pytest`, install the libraries required by the test suite.
-The quickest way is to run the dedicated helper script:
+The quickest way is to run the dedicated helper script (the CI workflow calls this script as well):

 ```bash
 scripts/install_tests.sh
 ```

-This installs `numpy`, `PyMuPDF`, **Pillow** and other dependencies the tests expect.
+This installs `numpy`, `requests`, `PyMuPDF`, **Pillow** and other dependencies the tests expect.
 If some tests need heavier packages (for example those that rely on `torch` or `transformers`), install them with:

 ```bash
 scripts/install_extra.sh